morethegr8/Dishwasher_Controller/README.md

 # Custom firmware for Electrolux/Hobart Hood Type Dishwasher Control Board

 This is a custom firmware for Atmel controller based Control Board made for Dishwasher (Electrolux/Hobart hood type).
-It uses the Atmel Studio for ATMEGA328P framework and a number of 3rd party libraries.
+It uses the Atmel Studio for ATMEGA328P and a number of 3rd party libraries.

 ## Contribute